When I was 27 years old, I had a wake-up call.

 They told me that as long as I didn’t communicate with them about academic matters during the semester, then I’d be able to take the final exams and get credit for the class.

-The main lesson from this section is that if you’re willing to ask question and not take assumptions and “rules” at face value, then you can save a lot of time and money.
+The main lesson from this section is that if you’re willing to ask questions and not take assumptions and “rules” at face value, then you can save a lot of time and money.
 You may think of other things I didn’t mention on this list to help you get ahead and finish your degree program faster and cheaper than most students.

 4. The Life Experience And Perspective Advantage